tiago123456789/checker-website-links/README.md

 - output: Output file of the website to check links.
 Default: output.json .
 The file will be saved in the same directory of the tool and contains the links checked.
 - max-time-ms-accepted: Max time accepted of the website to check links.
 Default: 5000

+## Examples:

+- Check Github actions workflow on folder .github/workflows to see how to use.